 Opioid drugs become readily available by prescription.
-They're often combined with other substances when addiction sets in.
-For example, alcohol, which heightens the effect.
+They're often combined with other substances like alcohol when addiction sets in.

 Alcohol is the most convenient and widely abused substance in the U.S.

 Mental disorders may cause discomfort or anxiety when interacting with others.
 Additionally, substances can worsen mental and emotional disabilities.

 Addiction can create a false sense of much-needed comfort.
 However, the cycle it makes is damaging physically and mentally.

 There are many physical dangers linked with substance abuse.
 When under the influence of a substance, people increase their likelihood of injury.
 For example, from events like car accidents or falling.